opencharles/charles-search-box/README.md

 ## Build

-After you take down the project, simply go in its root folder and run:
+After you take down the project, simply go in its root folder and run the following commands

 ```
-npm install
+$ npm install
-npm run dev
+$ npm run dev
 ```

 A webpack development server will start.
 Go at ``localhost:8080`` in your browser.
 There is currently some test data in some files so you can see how the widget works.